mgcooper/baseflow/README.md

 Toolbox functions are located in the `+bfra` namespace package folder.
 To get started using the toolbox, in your Matlab environment:

+- Type `doc bfra` to see the extended documentation in the help browser.
 - Type `help +bfra` at the command line then press enter to list the package contents.
-Also see `Contents.m`.
 - Type `doc +bfra` to see the package contents in the help browser.
-- Type `doc bfra` to see the extended documentation in the help browser.
 - See the example notebook `demos/demo_bfra.mlx`.

-For more information and examples, see the [documentation](https://mgcooper.github.io/baseflow/).
+For an introduction, see [Getting Started](https://mgcooper.github.io/baseflow/).

 <!-- ## More details